 Pad Attachment System

 The attachment system determines how well your quilt seals against drafts.
 Elastic strap systems are the most versatile and work with any pad.
-Lycra edge attachments like Katabatic's design provide the best seal but are brand-specific.
+Cord-and-clip systems like Katabatic's design, paired with an elastic edge binding, seal drafts tightly but are more brand-specific to set up.
 Snap closures create a partial sleeping bag shape that helps new quilt users feel secure.
 Test your attachment system at home before your first trail night — fumbling with straps at midnight in freezing temperatures is not the learning experience you want.
 Match your quilt to a quality pad using our sleeping pad R-value guide.

 Weight and Pack Size